 Hush, Little Baby, Do not Say a Word

-And now let's try to travel back several decades with you.
+Now let’s try to travel back several decades.
 Imagine a simple peasant hut.
-In the middle of the hut on a birch pole, which was called OCHEP, a cradle hangs.
+In the middle of the hut, a cradle hangs on a birch pole, which was called OCHEP.
 And you need to sing a song to the baby.

 We have guys who also worked at home and prepared lullabies for you.